"Turkish Oriental Rugs Colour and Motifs are good to know before you head for your Kusadasi shopping spree."

 The color of your Turkish Oriental Rugs is important to you personally for very practical reasons: it will have to fit into the color scheme of your room.

-Today, both natural and chemical dyes are used in the making of Turkish Oriental rugs with a little advantage given to the natural dyes, which age more gracefull and evenly.
+Today, both natural and chemical dyes are used in the making of these handcrafted rugs with a little advantage given to the natural dyes, which age more gracefull and evenly.

 Natural dyes come from plants, berries, flowers or trees.
 Here's some of the most frequently used ones:

 Blues: Dyers Woad Blue is produced from the plant of the same name, which grows and western Anatolia and yields indigo, which is the oldest and most important blue dye!

 Reds: red colors are produced either from the roots of the Madder plant (madder red), crushed bodies of female insects coccus cacti gens or insect chermes abietis.

 Yellows: they are made from pomegranate skins, vine leaves, saffron or Ox-eye camomile flowers.

 Browns: come from wallnut fruits covered with green rinds or oak bark.

 Colors are so important in Oriental Turkish Rugs making that they have been passed from generation to generation as the biggest secret, for centuries.